The following terms have the following meanings:

 licensed psychologist, licensed psychological associate, licensed

-specialist in school psychology, applicants to the Board, and any
+specialist in school psychology, applicants, and any other individual

 (9) "Patient" means a person who receives psychological

 services, as defined in §501.003 of the Occupations Code, regardless